-A Neath-based construction company has just become the only UK company to receive the industry stamp of approval for a product that could reduce heating bills by 90% and cut the time it takes to build a house down from three months to two weeks.
+A Neath-based company has just become the only UK company to receive the industry stamp of approval for a product that could reduce heating bills by 90% and cut the time it takes to build a house down.

-If you’re wondering what Trisowarm is, and why it’s revolutionary, the main thing to understand is that it’s a product that uses the same chemicals as regular insulation panels but crucially, comes as a foam.
+If you’re wondering what Trisowarm is and why it’s exciting, the basic idea to grasp is that it’s a product that uses the same chemicals as regular insulation panels but crucially, comes in foam form.

-This means that the foam can be injected in between timber frame panels which form the interior structure of a house, enabling it to get into every nook and cranny.
+This is highly effective, as the foam can be injected in the factory in between the timber frame panels which form the interior structure of a house, enabling it to get into every nook and cranny.
 Combined with super tight fitting joints which hold the timber panels together, this makes houses draught-proof and conventional central heating no longer necessary.

 Jonathan Hale, Chairman of Hale Construction said:

 “Trisowarm makes a significant different to a home’s carbon credentials as it enables you to future proof the energy performance and thermal efficiency of a house from the start.
 And just as importantly, people don’t live in homes with cold spots lying in wait.”